Quantum spin van der Pol oscillator -- a spin-based limit-cycle oscillator exhibiting quantum synchronization: Frequency entrainment to an external drive

-Figure~\ref{fig_2} shows the frequency entrainment of the quantum spin vdP oscillator for the same three parameter sets as in Figs.~\ref{fig_1}(a,d,g), \ref{fig_1}(b,e,h), and \ref{fig_1}(c,f,i); Figs.~\ref{fig_2}(a-c) plot the observed frequencies $\omega_{obs}$ with respect to the detuning parameter $\Delta$, Figs.~\ref{fig_2}(d-f) show the order parameters $\abs{S_{1}}$ on the $\Delta$-$E$ parameter plane, and Figs.~\ref{fig_2}(g-i) show the $\bar{Q}$-distributions $\bar{Q}(u, u^*)$ on the complex plane with the classical limit cycle of Eq.~(\ref{eq:qsvdp_ctraj}).
+Figure~\ref{fig_3} shows the frequency entrainment of the quantum spin vdP oscillator for the same three parameter sets as in Figs.~\ref{fig_2}(a,d,g), \ref{fig_2}(b,e,h), and \ref{fig_2}(c,f,i); Figs.~\ref{fig_3}(a-c) plot the observed frequencies $\omega_{obs}$ with respect to the detuning parameter $\Delta$, Figs.~\ref{fig_3}(d-f) show the order parameters $\abs{S_{1}}$ on the $\Delta$-$E$ parameter plane, and Figs.~\ref{fig_3}(g-i) show the $\bar{Q}$-distributions $\bar{Q}(u, u^*)$ on the complex plane with the classical limit cycle of Eq.~(\ref{eq:qsvdp_ctraj}).

-For the cases with large spin numbers, $J = 40$ in Figs.~\ref{fig_2}(a,d,g) and $J = 20$ in Figs.~\ref{fig_2}(b,e,h), we can clearly observe the frequency entrainment from the decrease in the observed frequency $\omega_{obs}$ in Figs.~\ref{fig_2}(a,b), Arnold tongues in Figs.~\ref{fig_2}(d,e), and the steady-state $\bar{Q}$ distributions localized around the phase-locking point in the classical limit in Figs.~\ref{fig_2}(g,h).
-The case with the larger spin number $J=40$ shows stronger tendency toward frequency entrainment than the case with $J=20$, as can be observed from the sharper decrease in the frequency difference between the oscillator and the external drive in Fig.~\ref{fig_2}(a) and narrower Arnold tongue in Fig.~\ref{fig_2}(d).
+For the cases with large spin numbers, $J = 40$ in Figs.~\ref{fig_3}(a,d,g) and $J = 20$ in Figs.~\ref{fig_3}(b,e,h), we can clearly observe the frequency entrainment from the decrease in the observed frequency $\omega_{obs}$ in Figs.~\ref{fig_3}(a,b), Arnold tongues in Figs.~\ref{fig_3}(d,e), and the steady-state $\bar{Q}$ distributions localized around the phase-locking point in the classical limit in Figs.~\ref{fig_3}(g,h).
+The case with the larger spin number $J=40$ shows stronger tendency toward frequency entrainment than the case with $J=20$, as can be observed from the sharper decrease in the frequency difference between the oscillator and the external drive in Fig.~\ref{fig_3}(a) and narrower Arnold tongue in Fig.~\ref{fig_3}(d).

-In contrast, the frequency entrainment is much weaker for the smallest spin-$1$ vdP oscillator ($J = 1$); we cannot observe the Arnold tongue in Fig.~\ref{fig_2}(f) nor phase-locked $\bar{Q}$ distribution in Fig.~\ref{fig_2}(i) clearly due to the strong quantum noise.
-We can only see a small tendency to frequency entrainment from the slight decrease in the observed frequency $\omega_{obs}$ for small detuning parameter $\Delta$ in Fig.~\ref{fig_2}(c).
+In contrast, the frequency entrainment is much weaker for the smallest spin-$1$ vdP oscillator ($J = 1$); we cannot observe the Arnold tongue in Fig.~\ref{fig_3}(f) nor phase-locked $\bar{Q}$ distribution in Fig.~\ref{fig_3}(i) clearly due to the strong quantum noise.
+We can only see a small tendency to frequency entrainment from the slight decrease in the observed frequency $\omega_{obs}$ for small detuning parameter $\Delta$ in Fig.~\ref{fig_3}(c).
 However, $\omega_{obs}$ increases for larger $\Delta$, which never occurs in the quantum optical vdP oscillator.
 This is because, unlike the quantum optical vdP oscillator, the quantum spin vdP oscillator can reach the highest spin state by the energy pumping from the external drive, which has a particularly strong effect on the dynamics of the smallest spin-$1$ vdP oscillator.
+In Appendix \ref{ap_deep}, we also present a perturbative analysis of the weak external drive that highlights the differences in the synchronization properties between in the quantum spin vdP system and quantum optical vdP system in the deep quantum limit.